-- Beans, broccoli, cabbage, cauliflower, onions, and high-fiber foods are all hard to digest for some people.
+- Beans, broccoli, cabbage, cauliflower, onions, and high-fiber foods may be hard to digest for some people.

 - Optimize Your Digestion:

 - Our digestive powers tend to lessen as we grow older.
-Supplementing with a good digestive enzyme can help fully digest foods—leaving less for the gut flora.
-Digestive enzymes can also help with those difficult-to-digest foods (beans, broccoli, cabbage, cauliflower, high-fiber foods).
+Supplementing with digestive enzymes like those in EZ-Gest® can help fully digest foods*—leaving less for the gut flora.
+Digestive enzymes can also help with those difficult-to-digest foods (beans, broccoli, cabbage, cauliflower, high-fiber foods).*